Stop over thinking your money

 Page 79: As with all of the fundamentals of managing your personal finances, the theory and formulas are far from being rocket science.
 Unfortunately, it’s not the theory that trips us up: it’s the implementation.
 You have to understand that your life is going to have to change if you want to see actual change.
 Information is useless until you exert discipline and self-control in order to follow the right steps.

 A numbers-based solution to a psychologically rooted problem won’t resonate with some people.

 If you want to spend more, save more first.
 If you understand and embrace this fundamental precept – that you should be earning interest instead of paying it – you’ll be better off than most people.

-This is about half of all the notes that I took as I read the book so there's a lot more nuggests of wisdom in this book.
+This is about half of all the notes that I took as I read the book so there are a lot more nuggets of wisdom in this book.
 Buy it!
 Read it!
 Give it to someone you love!